About

 • in North Bay, Canada (Importance of Play, How Does Learning Happen?
 Ministry Document, Making the Learning Visible and Exploring Risk playshop (Eng), May 7, 2019)

 • in North Bay, Canada (Importance of Play, How Does Learning Happen?
-Ministry Document, Making the Learning Visible and Exploring Risk playshop (Fr), May 8, 2019)
+Ministry Document, Making the Learning Visible and Exploring Risk plFrench Catholic School Boardayshop (Fr), May 8, 2019)

 • in Sudbury, Canada (Importance of Play, How Does Learning Happen?
 Ministry Document, Making the Learning Visible and Exploring Risk playshop (Two French half-day playshops for the Petit Bonheurs Festival), May 26, 2019)